 - The Graham Foundation opens in the forest, a multi-part installation by David Hartt that revisits Moshe Safdie’s unfinished 1968 Habitat project in Puerto Rico.

-- The Art Institute of Chicago will be opening a major new gallery devoted to its permanent collection of architecture and designed objects.
+- The Art Institute of Chicago opens Past Forward: Architecture and Design at the Art Institute, a major new gallery devoted to the Institute's seminal permanent holdings of architetcure and designed objects.

 It’s going to be a very exciting week of programming.
 We look forward to giving you VIP access and helping you make the most of your time in Chicago.